chap0ng/md-master-thesis/INSPIRATION/24.05.30-first-presentation/readme.md

 - How can I join a digital cartographer community ?
 - What game should i try to cartograph ?
+- What is the main process when bulding a video-game map ?
+- What are the different types of video-game maps ?
 - How does From-software games brought back the old school maps ?
 - How can cartography influence the player community ?
 - The different art form of video-game map making (from modding to hand drawn).